 About

-I am a PhD candidate in Advanced Materials Science & Engineering at Sungkyunkwan University (advisor: Prof. Sang-Woo Kim).
+I am a postdoctoral fellow in the Department of Materials Science and Engineering at Yonsei University (advisor: Prof. Sang-Woo Kim).
 My research focuses on the development of (i) implantable and (ii) wearable ultrasound systems for biomedical applications. (i) I synthesize functional composite materials and fabricate devices for ultrasound-driven triboelectric energy harvesters aimed at powering implantable medical systems.
 In addition, (ii) I design and develop wearable ultrasound patches optimized for efficient acoustic power transfer.
 I have extensive experience in multiphysics simulations and preclinical evaluations for biomedical applications, including nerve regeneration, neuromodulation, and pain management.

 Interests